-Self-administered RRSPs investing in shares of private corporations for RRSPs.
+The anti-avoidance rules for post-March 22, 2011 investments have made it more difficult for private corporation shares to be considered qualified investments for RRSPs.
 Shares in Canadian corporations carrying on active businesses not listed on a designated stock exchange may qualify for RRSP investment if the corporation is a small business corporation and you and related parties own less than 10% of the shares.
 Note that unless the corporation retains its small business corporation status at all times, its shares will be prohibited investments for RRSPs.
 Any pre-March 23, 2011 RRSP investments in private corporations should be monitored to ensure they don't become prohibited, and you should consider the implications of removing any offside investments.